 Ironically, once the United States proved victorious, the new nation found itself in a similarly difficult position of trying to curb wars on the frontier caused by westward expansion.

-The United States passed the first of the Nonintercourse Acts in 1790 stating the federal government must authorize all expansion to the west.
+The United States passed the first of the Nonintercourse Acts in 1790 authorizing the federal government to control westward expansion.
 The Supreme Court case of Johnson vs M’Intosh delivered a ruling that only the federal government could purchase native lands.